-In addition to extensive archaeological and ethnographic collections, Luther College also possesses a substantial collection of currency, both ancient and historical, which is referred to as the Luther College Numismatics Collection.
+In addition to extensive archaeological and ethnographic collections, Luther College also possesses a substantial collection of historical currency and commemorative tokens, which is referred to as the Anthropology Lab Numismatics Collection.

-The ancient coinage in this collection spans a wide range of time and space, from Greek city-states to the Roman Empire, as well as many coins from the ancient Levant.

 The study of coins, called numismatics, has had a great impact on historical studies.
 Researching the distinctive features of coins such as inscriptions, metal composition, and depicted images are excellent ways of learning more about a particular culture.
-Numismatics plays a significant role in understanding the specifics of Greek and Roman culture--the two civilizations that have had the most influence on modern coinage.
 The origin of the word numismatics comes from the Greek word numos, which means "current coin."

 We are currently conducting a detailed inventory and updated catalog of over 600 historic coins, currency, and tokens that date from the 1600s to early 1900s.
 Much of this collection was donated to the Luther College Museum between 1890-1930.
 These objects are available for viewing by appointment.
 Check out a couple numismatic pieces featured on our online exhibit To the Cage and Back.